arouyan/lakeFS/docs/integrations/airbyte.md

 ---
 layout: default
 title: Airbyte
-description: Use Airbyte with lakeFS to easily sync data between applications and S3 with lakeFS version control.
+description: How to use Airbyte with lakeFS to easily sync data between applications and S3 with lakeFS version control.
 parent: Integrations
 nav_order: 57
 has_children: false
 ---

-[Airbyte](https://airbyte.io//) is an open-source platform to sync data from applications, APIs & databases to warehouses, lakes and other destinations.
-Use Airbyte's connectors to get your data pipelines to consolidate many input sources.
+[Airbyte](https://airbyte.io//) is an open-source platform for syncing data from applications, APIs, and databases to data warehouses, lakes, and other destinations.
+You can use Airbyte's connectors to get your data pipelines to consolidate many input sources.

 ## Table of contents